Bernama

 The Malaysian National News Agency (Pertubuhan Berita Nasional Malaysia), is a news agency of the government of Malaysia.
 It is an autonomous body under the Ministry of Communications.
 Headquartered at the Wisma Bernama, off Jalan Tun Razak near National Library, Kuala Lumpur, it was created by an Act of Parliament in 1967 and began operating on 20 May 1968.

-Its key role is to provide and supplying real-time comprehensive and credible news and accurate information for its clients, both public and media practitioners.
-Bernama's role as a news organization is well known among the local and international media, despite the ever-changing political and media freedom landscape in recent years.
 Most of the news media in Malaysia and Singapore and international news agencies subscribe to Bernama.

 Apart from providing services to its clients using wires, Bernama also provides news broadcasts through its own namesake radio and television channel, which operated 24 hours a day as well as its social media platforms.
 Apart from Malay and English, it also publishes content in Chinese, Tamil, Spanish and Arabic.
 Bernama (usually stylized in all caps) is an abbreviation of Berita Nasional Malaysia (Malaysia National News); it also means named or titled in the Malay language.